oktopuslinky/cs4348project3/devlog.md

 SESSION END
 During this session, I was able to create the file itself and declare the functions I will be filling in later.
 I added docstrings to the functions themselves so that I can easily understand what to do when the time comes.
 I decided to go with an object-oriented approach, as this would be most appropriate for a structure with nodes.
 This will make it much easier to traverse the nodes and carry out the necessary actions.
 Next, I plan on implementing the functions one-by-one.
 I will decide which function to implement at the start of the next session.

+# 12/10/2025 7:04 PM

+SESSION START
+For this session, I will implement the header class, as it seems to be the easiest to do, since I simply need to figure out the partitioning and make the read/write functions.
+I aim to complete this by the end of the session.